Skip to main content

 What Are the Disclosure Requirements for ROU Assets Under ASC 842?

 The objective of the disclosure requirements is to provide transparent, useful information about a company’s leasing activities.
-Lessees shall include a general description of leases, details on how variable expenses are determined, and a narrative regarding the options to extend or terminate that are recognized or not recognized as part of the ROU Asset and Lease Liability.
-Residual value guarantees are expected to be paid by the lessee to the lessor.
+Lessees shall include a general description of leases, details on how variable expenses are determined, and a narrative regarding the options to extend or terminate that are recognized or not recognized as part of the ROU Asset and Lease Liability, and residual value guarantees are expected to be paid by the lessee to the lessor.

 Lessees should also include finance lease cost, separating both the amortization of the right-of-use assets and interest on lease liabilities; operating lease cost; variable lease cost; sublease income; net gain or loss recognized from sale and leaseback transactions; and cash paid for amounts included in the measurement of lease liabilities.

-Furthermore, lessees should include the weighted average remaining lease term and weighted average discount rate separately for both finance and operating leases, as well as a maturity analysis showing undiscounted cash flows.
+Furthermore, lessees should include the weighted average remaining lease term and weighted average discount rate separately for both finance and operating leases, as well as a maturity analysis showing undiscounted cash flows for the next 5 years separately and cash flows thereafter separated by operating and finance leases.

 How Should Companies Handle Remeasurement of Right-of-Use Assets?

-When a lease change requires a remeasurement of the Lease Liability and ROU Asset, lessees should re-evaluate the lease payments, allocating consideration to the lease and non-lease components.
+When a lease change, such as a change to the lease term or reassessment of an option to renew or terminate, a remeasurement of the Lease Liability and ROU Asset is required.
+Lessees should re-evaluate the lease payments, allocating consideration to the lease and non-lease components.
 The lessee should also update the discount rate and reassess the classification of the lease.
 When the Lease Liability is remeasured, the ROU Asset will also change.
 If the ROU Asset is reduced to zero, any remaining balance is recorded as a Gain or Loss.

 What Are the Tax Implications Associated With Right-of-Use Assets?